 – Providing ongoing training to decision makers and medical officers to support these changes.

 Every year, approximately 1,000 applicants for permanent and temporary residence in Canada are found medically inadmissible to Canada.
 Approximately twenty to thirty percent of these cases relate to excessive demand caused by special education services required for children.
 IRCC’s new policy is expected to dispense with a majority of medical inadmissibility cases, as the increased cost threshold will facilitate immigration for applicants with conditions that typically require a limited range of health and social services, and whom have a relativelylow financial impact on health and social service costs.

 The new policy seeks to address the issue of inclusion, as some current and soon-to-be applicants may be found medically inadmissible to Canada based on a set of criteria established approximately forty years ago.
 The implementation of this new policy means that most people with disabilities that would previously have been deemed inadmissible to Canada may no longer face this barrier.

-For further details regarding the travel ban, or any other immigration matters, please contact a member of our team.
+For more information on medical inadmissibility, or any other immigration related matter, please contact a member of our team at PwC Law LLP.